carbon-design-system/carbon-platform/docs/packages-auth.md

 ### Setting up User Sessions

-If the service needs to handle user sessions, please use the exported variable `SESSION_SECRET` as the session secret.
-Example with express-session
+If the service needs to handle user sessions, please use the exported variable `SESSION_SECRET` as the session secret and the `getStore` function available through the exported `store` object as the store.
+Example with express-session:

 ```
-import { SESSION_SECRET } from '@carbon-platform/auth'
+import { SESSION_SECRET, store } from '@carbon-platform/auth'
 import expressSession from 'express-session'
 ...
     expressSession({
-        store,
+        store: store.getStore(),
         secret: SESSION_SECRET,
         cookie: {
           path: '/',